jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

   (b) is not subject to direction from the Minister.
 (5) The Board must, subject to subsection (6), consider whether it could most efficiently and effectively perform or exercise any functions, duties, or powers itself or by delegating the functions, duties, or powers to the chief executive or some other person under section 9.
 (6) The chief executive must supply all secretarial and administrative services required to enable the Board to perform or exercise its functions, duties, and powers.
+(6A) The functions, duties, and powers of the Board are not affected by any vacancy in the membership of the Board.
 (7) Schedule 2 applies to the Board and to the members and chairperson of the Board.

 **Nature of Commission**